hmc-pmoney-s18/LiveContainerMigrationTool/README.md

 * *SourceCollection* : The name of your Monitored Container.
 * *EndPoint* : The endpoint to your Azure Cosmos DB Database account that contains your *Target Container*.
 * *AuthKey* : The key to your Azure Cosmos DB Database account that contains your *Target Container*
-* *TargetDatabase* : The name of the database that contains your Monitored Container.
+* *TargetDatabase* : The name of the database that contains your Target Container.
-* *TargetCollection* : The name of your Monitored Container.
+* *TargetCollection* : The name of your Target Container.
-* *QueueName* : The cancellation token to gracefully exit bulk import.
-* *QueueConnectionString* : The cancellation token to gracefully exit bulk import.
-* *TargetDatabase* : The name of the database that contains your Monitored Container.
+* *QueueName* : The name of the storage queue.
-* *TargetCollection* : The name of your Monitored Container.
+* *QueueConnectionString* : The connection string to the storage queue.

-After naving to the Application Settings blade, click **New Application Settings** and add each of the above configurable settings with their appropriate value
+After naving to the Application Settings blade, click **New Application Settings** and add each of the above configurable settings with their appropriate values
 ![template](./images/azureFunctionSix)

-After adding every configurable setting with the right values, your Application Settings blade should very similar to the image below
+After adding every configurable setting with the right values, your Application Settings blade should be very similar to the image below

 ![template](./images/azureFunctionThree)

 ### Hosting platform instanse configuration

 This Azure Cosmos DB Live Migration tool uses Azure Cosmos DB BulkExecutor library.
 According to Azure Cosmos DB BulkExecutor library documentation, "when a bulk import API is triggered with a batch of documents[to be migrated], on the client-side[in the Azure Function Environment in this case], they are first shuffled into buckets corresponding to their target Cosmos DB partition key range.
 Within each partiton key range bucket, they are broken down into mini-batches and each mini-batch of documents acts as a payload that is committed transactionally.
 We have built in optimizations for the concurrent execution of these mini-batches both within and across partition key ranges to maximally utilize the allocated collection throughput."
-Since this migration tool leverages Azure Cosmos DB BulkExecutor concurrent execution of documents mini-batches for a better migration performance, it is importance this tool is deployed in an environment of more than one core.
+Since this migration tool leverages Azure Cosmos DB BulkExecutor concurrent execution of documents mini-batches for a better migration performance, it is important this tool is deployed in an environment with more than one core.

-In order to scale up and choose an architure that allows the tool to perform optimally, navigate to your Azure Function App Instance and click **Platform features** > **Scale Up**
+In order to scale up and allow the tool to perform optimally, navigate to your Azure Function App Instance and click **Platform features** > **Scale Up**

 ![template](./images/azureFunctionEight)